elastic/apm-agent-python/CONTRIBUTING.md

      * [flake8](http://flake8.pycqa.org/en/latest/)
      * License header check via custom script

-    The easiest way to make sure your pull request adheres to the the code style is to install [pre-commit](https://pre-commit.com/).
+    The easiest way to make sure your pull request adheres to the code style is to install [pre-commit](https://pre-commit.com/).

         pip install pre-commit # or "brew install pre-commit" if you use Homebrew